 - The first thing is to make sure your thermostat is set to ‘heat’ and turned to above room temperature.

-- Be sure gas to furnace is on.
+- Be sure the gas to the furnace is on.

-- Turn knob on gas valve to pilot.
+- Turn the knob on the gas valve to pilot.

-- Press knob down and hold (or slide and hold on some furnaces).
-Insert a long match inside furnace and light pilot.
+- Press the knob down and hold (or slide and hold on some furnaces).
+Insert a long match inside the furnace and light pilot.

 - Once the pilot is lit, continue holding down the button for at least 30 seconds.

-- After 30 seconds let the button up.
-If the pilot remains lit, turn the knob to ‘on’ If pilot goes out, wait 5 minutes and repeat steps 3 thru 6.
+- After 30 seconds, let the button up.
+If the pilot remains lit, turn the knob to ‘on’.

 If the pilot does not light, you may have air in the line.
 Trying several more times should eventually purge the air and allow the pilot to light.